espresso3389/flutter_pdf_render/README.md

 ## PdfDocument.openXXX

-On `PdfDocument` class, there're three functions for opening PDF from a real file, or a asset file, or memory data.
+On `PdfDocument` class, there're three functions to open PDF from a real file, an asset file, or a memory data.

 ```dart
 // from an asset file